-- intermediate - level 2, equivalent to GCSE
+- Intermediate - Level 2, equivalent to GCSE.

-- advanced - level 3, equivalent to A-level
+- Advanced - Level 3, equivalent to A-level.

 - steel work

-Which firms offer apprenticeships?
+Which construction companies offer apprenticeships?

 - Arup - advanced and higher apprenticeships in building services, civil engineering, quantity surveying, rail design, transport planning and more.